Wage Price Index, Australia

 Concepts, sources and methods

-Information about the data sources and methods used to compile WPI is contained in the Wage Price Index: Concepts, Sources and Methods.
+Detailed information about the data sources and methods used to compile WPI are contained in the Wage Price Index: Concepts, Sources and Methods.

 History of changes